Birdchain/whitepaper-business/README.md

 There are two types of mobile applications - for Android devices and for iOS devices.
 We propose to use reactive architecture and Model-View-View-Model architecture for both of them in order to provide real time updates fetched via socket connection and plain HTTP REST endpoints.
 Socket connection should be used for ads stream only in order to save user’s battery lifetime.

-iOS technology stack should be based on top of Swift programming language and contain next technologies:
+iOS technology stack should be based on top of Swift programming language and contain the following technologies:
 * ReactiveX (RxSwift) for the reactive architecture
 * Core Data (SQLite3) for the local cache and permanent storage
 * Core Location to determine user’s location for a better ads targeting
 * Alamofire for plain HTTP requests
 * Facebook’s Socket Rocket for socket connections.

-Android technology stack should be based on top of Kotlin programming language and contain next technologies:
+Android technology stack should be based on top of Kotlin programming language and contain the following technologies:
 * Architecture Components to provide MVVM architecture into Android environment
 * Room for the local cache and permanent storage
 * Volley for HTTP requests